 Gardening tips in cold weather

 Bring in any container plants which may need to be protected from the first hard freeze or frost.
-If you don’t have the space in your home then place them in the greenhouse, the garage, potting shed or a well-protected porch.
+If you don’t have space in your home then place them in the greenhouse, the garage, potting shed, or a well-protected porch.